China brands associated with “quality” aren’t necessarily safe. 2001 Lenox Butterfly Meadow pattern china: 63,700 ppm Lead

-When tested with an XRF instrument the 2001 Butterfly Meadow pattern china dish pictured here had the following readings:
+When tested with an XRF instrument, the 2001 Butterfly Meadow pattern china dish pictured above featured the following readings:

 Glaze on the food surface of the dish

-(the white and colored areas all had similar readings)
+(the white and colored areas all resulted in similar readings):

 - Lead (Pb): 63,700 +/- 2,000 ppm